 As Australia's peak non-Government cancer control organisation, Cancer Council Australia advises the Australian Government and other bodies on practices and policies to help prevent, detect and control cancer.
 They also advocate for the rights of cancer patients for best treatment and supportive care.

 The Canberra Hospital's cancer services comprise several highly skilled teams, including medical and radiation oncology, haematology, surgery, bone marrow transplant and palliative care.
 The hospital provides comprehensive services to patients with cancer and related illnesses, and their carers.
-Call The Canberra Hospital switchboard on (02) 6244 2222.
+Call Canberra Region Cancer Centre on (02) 6174 8444.

 This webpage provides a comprehensive listing of cancer support groups active in the Canberra region, when they meet and who to contact.